bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Frequency domain data in processing buffer 1 (FREQ)

 Description:
 `HILB` performs a Hilbert transform on a spectrum.
 As a consequence of Fourier transformation, the real and imaginary parts of a complex spectrum are Hilbert transform pairs.
 Thus, it should be possible to discard the imaginary channel and then recreate it by performing a Hilbert transform on the real part of the data.
 Typically, this is done after a spectrum has received linear phase correction, cubic spline baseline correction, or any other manipulation that results in the real and imaginary channels no longer being Hilbert transform pairs.
 Without correction by `HILB`, the inverse Fourier transform of this data would be incorrect, as evidenced by divergence of the data at long times. `HILB` replaces the imaginary part of the buffer data with the Hilbert transform of the real part, and leaves the real part of the buffer unchanged.
-Before performing the transform, RNMR checks the active size of the visible processing buffer (buffer 1).
-If this size is not a power of 2, the buffer size is adjusted to the smallest power of 2 greater than the current size.
-After any size adjustments, the buffer size must be at least 4 points and no greater than the allocated buffer size.
-To check the allocated buffer size, use the command `DBSZ 1`.
-If the adjusted buffer size is greater than the allocated size, the original size is restored before RNMR exits the `HILB` command.
-If the original buffer size was not a power of 2, RNMR will zero fill the data up to the new size.
-Each partition of the processing buffer is separately zero filled; to check or set the partitioning of buffer 1, use the command `DBSZ 1`.
-After zero filling (if required), RNMR performs a Hilbert transform on each block of buffer 1.
-The following algorithm is used:

-1. The imaginary part of the data is initially computed by interpolating points from the real part:

-        IMAG(I) = (REAL(I) + REAL(I+1))/2                   I=1,...,SIZE-1
-        IMAG(SIZE) = (REAL(SIZE) + REAL(1))/2               I=SIZE`

-2. A real FFT is performed on the real part and the imaginary part of the data separately.

-3. Both the real and imaginary parts of the first point are multiplied by 0.5 in preparation for inverse Fourier transformation (see "fctr1" under the command "`IFT`"):

-        REAL(1)=0.5*REAL(1)
-        IMAG(1)=0.5*IMAG(1)

-4. A complex inverse FFT is performed on the real and imaginary parts of the data simultaneously.

-5. The resulting frequency-domain data is conjugated:

-        IMAG(I)=-IMAG(I)     I=1,...,`SIZE`

-After the transformation is complete, RNMR sets the buffer active size to its original value, even if that size was not a power of 2.
+The active size of the visible processing buffer must be a power of two greater than or equal to 4.
+RNMR performs a Hilbert transform on each block of the visible processing buffer.
 If the processing buffer is currently visible (`VIEW PRO`), then RNMR updates the screen display following `HILB`.
 ## HILBZ
 Perform Hilbert transform on zero-filled spectrum

-Category:
+Category: Data Manipulation

 Format: `HILBZ`

-Defaults:
+Prerequisites: Frequency domain data in processing buffer 1 (FREQ)

+Description:
+`HILBZ` performs a Hilbert transform on a zero filled spectrum.
+As a consequence of Fourier transformation, the real and imaginary parts of a complex spectrum are Hilbert transform pairs.
+Thus, it should be possible to discard the imaginary channel and then recreate it by performing a Hilbert transform on the real part of the data.
+Typically, this is done after a spectrum has received linear phase correction, cubic spline baseline correction, or any other manipulation that results in the real and imaginary channels no longer being Hilbert transform pairs.
+Without correction by `HILBZ`, the inverse Fourier transform of this data would be incorrect, as evidenced by divergence of the data at long times. `HILBZ` replaces the imaginary part of the buffer data with the Hilbert transform of the real part, and leaves the real part of the buffer unchanged.

+The active size of the visible processing buffer must be a power of two greater than or equal to 4.
+RNMR performs a Hilbert transform on each block of the visible processing buffer.
+If the processing buffer is currently visible (`VIEW PRO`), then RNMR updates the screen display following `HILBZ`.
 ## HTR
 Enable or disable probe heater